Workflows & Recipes

 }

-The loop does three things Hive data made possible:
+The handoff does three things with Hive data:

-• Funding-rate-aware leverage cuts leverage when the cost of carry turns hostile.
+• Funding-rate-aware leverage reduces leverage when the cost of carry turns hostile.

-• Security gating filters out honeypots and high-tax tokens before any order hits the wire.
+• Security gating filters out honeypots and high-tax tokens before the plan reaches your order executor.

 Step 4: Add monitoring

-While a position is open, poll for two conditions every N seconds:
+While a position is open, poll for two conditions every N seconds and emit risk events to your own execution or alerting system:

 javascript